 If you want to draw attention to specific numbers or statistics, then write those numbers in a bigger font that your other body text.
 You can also use a contrasting color to help them really pop out from the page.

-For example, in this infographic comparing protein content in foods, the grams of protein are emphasized using a big, dark font that contrasts with the white background:
+For example, in this side by side comparison template comparing protein content in foods, the grams of protein are emphasized using a big, dark font that contrasts with the white background:

 Healthy Food Comparison Infographic Templates